| Title: | Fast Alternatives to 'tidyverse' Functions |

 A tibble or vector.

-valuesFast remove rows with NA
+NA valuesFast remove rows with NA values

-remove_rows_if_any_na(data, ..., .cols = NULL) remove_rows_if_all_na(data, ..., .cols = NULL)
+remove_rows_if_any_na(.data, ..., .cols = NULL) remove_rows_if_all_na(.data, ..., .cols = NULL)remove_rows_if_any_na(.data, ..., .cols = NULL) remove_rows_if_all_na(.data, ..., .cols = NULL)

 A data frame. |